Stop Tossing And Turning All Night With These Tips

 Medically reviewed by Laura Angers Maddox, NCC, LPC

 Waking up in the middle of the night or struggling to fall asleep can affect your physical and mental wellness.
 In addition, insomnia may wreak havoc on your mood, energy, and ability to focus.
 You might find you're short-tempered or struggle to finish your daily tasks.
 Chronic sleep deprivation can also be catastrophic to your health.
-However, there are a few ways to reduce the impacts of insomnia through sleep hygiene and lifestyle changes.
+If you struggle to fall asleep, this article will explore how to reduce the impacts of insomnia through sleep hygiene and lifestyle changes.

 Getty/AnnaStills